Gloucester Goes Retro returns!

 By David Wood

-One of the highlights of the city's vibrant festival calendar, the annual event is organised and funded by Gloucester City Council in partnership with the Gloucester Business Improvement District and features over 400 classic vehicles filling the historic Gate Streets and Gloucester Docks.
+The UK's finest Retro festival and much-loved annual family event is organised and funded by Gloucester City Council in partnership with the Gloucester Business Improvement District.